getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

   - 05.Aquatic
 [/prism]

 This would produce URLs such as `http://yoursite.com/animals/mammals/bears`.
 This is great for an English site, but if you wished to have a French version you would prefer these to be translated appropriately.
-The easiest way to achieve this is would be to add a custom [slug](../headers#slug) for each of the `fr.md` page files.  for example, the mammal page might look something like:
+The easiest way to achieve this is to add a custom [slug](../headers#slug) for each of the `fr.md` page files.  for example, the mammal page might look something like:

 [prism classes="language-markdown line-numbers"]
 ---